-- tell you why they’re a proponent in the first place
+- tell you why they’re a promoter in the first place

-However, a proponent won’t do any of these things – until you ask.
+However, a promoter won’t do any of these things – until you ask.
 So, it’s your response that matters most.

 Passives are another interesting audience.
 What would it take for them to become proponents?
 The answers to that question can surprise you, and sometimes it’s trivial things to do on your part.
 Again, the follow-up to the survey response is how you discover and address those needs.